radiantlogic-v8/documentation-new/documentation/applying-patch/applying-patch.md

 The files to detect password changes in Active Directory were updated in v7.4.11.
 These files need to be manually updated in your RadiantOne install if you are running a version prior to v7.4.11 (base install before patching).

-Download the files from the same Sharefile site where you retrieved the updater files from this location: `/Tools/AD_Pwd_Filter/Patch_Files_v7411+` and update your `<RLI_HOME>/bin/ad_pwd` folder with them (remove or overwrite these files with the ones from Sharefile).
+Download the files from the same support portal site where you retrieved the updater files from this location: `/Tools/AD_Pwd_Filter/Patch_Files_v7411+` and update your `<RLI_HOME>/bin/ad_pwd` folder with them (remove or overwrite these files with the ones from the support portal).

 Install the .NET framework v4.8 and [VC++ distributable v14.38+](https://aka.ms/vs/17/release/vc_redist.x64.exe) on the RadiantOne machine.